scott-wilson/dos-bot/README.md

 # dos-bot
-A simple chat bot in Python inspired by Hubot
+A simple chat bot in Go(lang) inspired by Hubot